Have you purchased a BestQuote MedEC policy for your IEC visa?

 For many of you, this could be your first experience accessing medical services outside the national healthcare system in your home country.
 Private insurance works differently no matter where you are travelling.
 However, in general, you keep receipts relevant to your medical emergency and submit them for approval and reimbursement.

-The three ways to access medical services in Canada are:
+Three ways to access care in Canada

-Urgent Care Centres or Walk-in clinics
+1. Urgent Care Centres or Walk-in clinics

 If you are experiencing a minor or mild medical issue, you may need to visit a Walk-in clinic or Urgent Care Centre.